bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

         - \sigma(\frac{x-0.5-\mu_i}{s_i})\big] \tag{9}

-where :math:`\sigma` is the sigmoid function (recall sigmoid is the CDF of the logistic function), x is an integer value between 0 and 255.
+where :math:`\sigma` is the sigmoid function (recall sigmoid is the CDF of the logistic function) and x is an integer value between 0 and 255.
 This is additionally modified for the edge cases to integrate over the rest of the number line.
-So for 0 intensity, we would integrate from :math:`-\infty` to 0.5, and for the 255 intensity, we would integrate from :math:`254.5` to :math:`\infty`.
+So for :math:`0` pixel intensity, we would integrate from :math:`-\infty` to :math:`0.5`, and for the
+:math:`255` intensity, we would integrate from :math:`254.5` to :math:`\infty`.

-The authors of [5] mention that this method naturally puts more mass on pixels 0 and 255, which are more commonly seen.
-Additionally, using 5 mixtures results in pretty good performance, making it much more efficient to generate (5 mixtures means 2 * 5 + 5 = 15 parameters on each sub-pixel vs. 256-way softmax).
+The authors of [5] mention that this method naturally puts more mass on pixels 0 and 255, which are more commonly seen in images.
+Additionally using 5 mixtures results in pretty good performance, making it much more efficient to generate (5 mixtures means 2 * 5 + 5 = 15 parameters on each sub-pixel vs.
+256-way softmax).
 Due to the significantly fewer parameters, it should also train faster.

 The implementation of this is non-trivial.
 Thankfully the authors released their code.
 There are definitely some strange subtleties in implementing it